Churs82/C7_tetris_snake/README.md

-# C7_tetris_snake
+# Brick Games

-Study project of Snake and Tetris brickgames on C with ncurses.
-Learning FinalStateMachines .
+Study project for Brick Games.
+Snake with C++ and Tetris with C.
+User interfaces made with QT and Ncurses libraries.